 FTL shipments, on the other hand, consist exclusively of products from the same company.
 That company makes sure to load the carrier by nesting the pallets in a way that reduces void spaces.
 This eliminates the need for overpackaging, and also lessens the amount of dunnage needed between pallets.
 If a shipment is large and delicate, FTL is the best option.
 FTL shipments are delivered by a much simpler process than LTL since everything is done through one company and the carrier is filled with only one full shipment headed to the same destination.
 Dunnage bags are also used in FTL carriers for the same reason, but since FTL shipments typically fit together well, void spaces are less of a problem.

-When properly designed, transport packaging safely gets a product from manufacture to customer.
+When properly designed, transport packaging safely gets a product from the manufacturer to the customer.
 There are many functions and goals of transport packaging, but they all exist to ensure safe travels for a product to meet the customer’s needs.